maratai/craftery/fiber_arts.md

 - John Marshall. *Make Your Own Japanese Clothes: Patterns and Ideas for Modern Wear*.
 1988.
 A superlative book in terms of explanations and diagrams despite the stick-figure nature of the figures.
 Includes a bit of sociocultural context as well as adaptations for "modern" (USAn?) wear. **Recommended**.

 # Ply Magazine
+- *Cloth*.
+Issue 26, Autumn 2019. **to-read**
+  - Sylvia Becker.
+"Prep It!
+Farm to Table."
+  - Michelle Boyd.
+"Warp and Weft Twist Direction: Does it make a difference?"
+  - Meagan Condon.
+"Why So Heavy?"
+  - Sissel Ellevseth.
+"It Takes a Village: Spinning, time, and Vikings."
+  - Karen Everitt.
+"Spin It!
+Basuketto Tunic."
+  - Susan Fricks.
+"Spin It!
+Twist and Shout Scarf."
+  - Susan Fricks.
+"Weave It!
+Twist and Shout Scraf."
+  - Stephenie Gaustad.
+"Fabric & Choice."
+  - Devin Helmen.
+"Person of Interest - Sara Lamb."
+  - Jennifer Lackey.
+"Historic Coverlets: An overview."
+  - Jennifer Lackey.
+"Spin It!
+Overshot: Intense spinning for intense cloth."
+  - Jennifer Lackey.
+"Weave It!
+Heidi's Car Seat Blankie."
+  - Carol Leonard.
+"When Yarn and Cloth Disagree."
+  - Carol G. McFadden.
+"The Behavior of Color: Knitted, woven, crocheted, and stitched cloth."
+  - Rachel Anne MacGillivray.
+"Fabric & Fibre."
+  - Judith MacKenzie.
+"William Morris: For the love of thread."
+  - Lilly Marsh.
+"Follow the Fiber - Hudson Valley Textile Project - Regional Clothmaking."
+  - Susan Pandorf.
+"Knit It!
+Everything Old Is New Again Shawl."
+  - Cal Patch.
+"Crochet It: Basuketto Tunic."
+  - Cal Patch.
+"S vs. Z for Crochet."
+  - James Perry.
+"Spin It!
+Longwools for Lace."
+  - Joanne Seiff.
+"The Mad Felter: Cloth for the spinner, cloth for the user."
+  - Beth Smith.
+"Prep It!
+Sampling for Weaving."
+  - Sarah Swett.
+"Loose of Limb, Light of Heart."
+  - ?.
+"SCENE."
 - *Cotton*.
 Spring 2016. **to-read**
   - Chitra Balasubramaniam.
 "Khadi: the Freedom Cloth."
   - Glenna Dean.
 "Cotton Farming in New Mexico Prehistory."